My RV Exterior Light Maintenance: My Retro-Winnie 2

 Exterior Lights and Safety on the Road

-All RV owners need to understand that one of the most important things on their RV is fully functioning exterior lights.
+All RV owners need to understand that one of the most important things to inspect on their motorhome are the exterior lights.

-Face it, these motorhomes and towed campers are not stopped very easily.
-When you hit the brake your motorhome has a lot of mass to bring to a halt and at night, the driver needs to see as far down the road as possible to increase his chances of stopping safely.
+Always keep thi in your mind when you are driving a big heavy motorhome on the road.
+These motorhomes and towed campers do not stop very easily; because when you hit the brake in your motorhome there is a lot of mass you are trying to bring to a halt.
+So at night, the driver needs to see as far down the road as possible to increase his chances of stopping safely.

-To this end, a motorhome needs not only good brakes, but great headlights.
+To this end, a motorhome needs not only good brakes, but great headlights, brake lights, and running lights.

-And, all of those marker lights on the top front and top rear of the motorhome, as well as those on the sides give the motorhome a better chance of not being hit by another vehicle, if they are all well lit.
+All of those marker lights on the top front and top rear of a motorhome, as well as those on the sides give the motorhome a better chance of not being hit by another vehicle, when your motorhome is well lit.

 Motorhome Exterior Light Covers.